elegant-scipy/elegant-scipy/markdown/ch2.markdown

 # Image filters

-Filtering is one of the most fundamental and common image operations in image processing.
+Filtering is one of the most fundamental and common operations in image processing.
 You can filter an image to remove noise, to enhance features, or to detect edges between objects in the image.